Stefafrontani/typescript_notes/README.md

 Same as js. class ClassName extends OtherClassname so the class ClassName inherits the methods on the OtherClassName

+If no constructor function is defined inside the child class, when intantiated a childClass, it will go and look for construct function in the parent

+If we define a constructor funciton inside our ChildClass, ts will complain that you must have a super call, we have to call to the constructor of the parent as well, with the specific parameters the ClassParent received.

 ### Class methods modifiers

 1. public: This method can be called any where, any time